pester/Pester/README.md

 Pester
 =======
-Pester provides a framework for running Unit Tests to execute and validate Powershell commands.
+Pester provides a framework for **running Unit Tests to execute and validate PowerShell commands inside of PoerShell**.
 Pester follows a file naming convention for naming tests to be discovered by pester at test time and a simple set of functions that expose a Testing DSL for isolating, running, evaluating and reporting the results of Powershell commands.

 Pester tests can execute any command or script that is accesible to a pester test file.
 This can include functions, Cmdlets, Modules and scripts.
-Pester can be run in ad hoc style in a console or it can be integrated into the Build scripts of a Continuous Integration system.
+Pester can be run in ad hoc style in a console or **it can be integrated into the Build scripts of a Continuous Integration system**.

-Pester also contains a powerful set of Mocking Functions that allow tests to mimic and mock the functionality of any command inside of a piece of powershell code being tested.
+**Pester also contains a powerful set of Mocking Functions** that allow tests to mimic and mock the functionality of any command inside of a piece of powershell code being tested.
 See about_Mocking.

 A Pester Test
 -------------
 BuildChanges.ps1

 	function BuildIfChanged {
 		$thisVersion=Get-Version
 		$nextVersion=Get-NextVersion